 “‘The Power Broker Turns 40: How Robert Caro Wrote a Masterpiece,” a 6,000-word profile of author Robert Caro, The Daily Beast, September 16, 2014.

-“Those Pesky Tapes: The Release of More Nixon Tapes is a Treasure for Historians,” Kirkus Reviews, July 31, 2014.
+“Those Pesky Tapes: The Release of More Nixon Tapes is a Treasure for Historians,” reporting about recent revelations from the Nixon Tapes, Kirkus Reviews, July 31, 2014.

 “How LBJ and Reagan Wrecked Our Faith in Government,” Jonathan Darman’s Landslide: LBJ and Reagan at the Dawn of a New America (Random House, 2014), The Daily Beast, October 21, 2014.

-“Tavis Smiley Humanely Chronicles MLK’s Sad Last Year,” Tavis Smiley’s Death of a King: The Real Story of Dr. Martin Luther King’s Final Year (Little Brown, 2014), The Daily Beast, October 16, 2014.
+“Tavis Smiley Chronicles MLK’s Last Year,” Tavis Smiley’s Death of a King: The Real Story of Dr. Martin Luther King’s Final Year (Little Brown, 2014), The Daily Beast, October 16, 2014.

 “Cracks in the Glass,” Dorothy Sue Cobble, Linda Gordon and Astrid Henry’s Feminism Unfinished: A Short, Surprising History of American Women’s Movements (Liveright, 2014), Chicago Tribune, September 26, 2014.